Richi4590/DualLimbUnity_2023.3.13f1/README.md

+# Dual Limb Unity - Two Player Experience
-An two player Unity game where each player controls half of a dummies body to complete tasks!
+A two player Unity game where each player controls half of a dummies body to complete tasks!

 I made this during my Master's Degree of Interactive Media in 2023.